Combustible Dust Control in the Woodworking Industry

 High-Velocity Airflow

 SonicAire’s specialized fans use high-velocity airflow to clean overhead areas.
-This ultra-powerful airflow effectively prevents the accumulation of combustible dust on overhead structures and provides
+This ultra-powerful airflow effectively prevents the accumulation of flammable lint on overhead structures and provides better lint control for commercial laundry facilities.

 Thermal-Current Control